-This is the comment page for two readings on “primate friends,” especially using the article “What are friends for?” by Barbara Smuts:
+This is a page for two readings on “primate friends,” especially using the article “What are friends for?” by Barbara Smuts:

-- Lavenda & Schultz chapter 4, “What Can the Study of Primates Tell Us about Human Beings?”
+- Lavenda and Schultz chapter 4, “What Can the Study of Primates Tell Us about Human Beings?”
 (97-118) in Anthropology: What Does it Mean to be Human?